ucrparlay/toggle-tree/README.md

 # Toggle Tree

-A header-only C++ library, containing parallel data structure.
+A header-only C++ library, containing a parallel data structure.

 Used as `vertex subset` for shared-memory graph algorithms.